 My mom will need inpatient rehab after she is discharged from the hospital.
 Her physician feels like she needs it to continue her recovery.
 This whole area is new to us.
-We aren’t quite sure what to expect next and at each stage of her rehab.
+We aren’t quite sure how communication is handled or what to expect next and at each stage of her rehab.

 Can you please share more information with us on the process of transitioning to a short-term rehab center and how we will know what progress she is making and when she will be discharged?